 Gilly Dowthwaite Wells

 Gilly is an exceptional executive coach, psychotherapist, supervisor and trainer with over nine years’ experience.
 She is open and friendly with an infectious enthusiasm.
 Gilly has built an impressive track record coaching leaders, directors and high potential senior executives in a wide variety of sectors including health, engineering and energy.
 Gilly has the ILM Level 7 in Coaching and Mentoring and the Advanced Certificate in Executive Coaching.
 She designs and delivers bespoke training courses in stress management, mental health and personal resilience.
-Gilly has worked with Sophie for 3 years and is a highly respected and valued member of the associate coaching and training team.
+Gilly and Sophie have known each other for a number of years.
+Gilly is a highly respected and valued member of the associate coaching and training team.

 Bea is a coach, mentor and facilitator with over 20 years experience.
 Her career spans the public, private and social enterprise/charity sectors, both in the UK and internationally, with particular emphasis on health, community development, the arts, finance and philanthropy.
 Collaborations with leaders, boards and senior teams have delivered excellent results for diverse organisations; from established multinationals and foundations to fledgling social enterprises.
 Focused on both results and process, Bea is driven by passion for the positive changes individuals, teams and organisations make through developing their insight, skills and confidence.
 She is regularly commended for her inclusive and pragmatic approach to supporting vision to reality.